iTwin/itwin-cli/docs/access-control/member/user/add.md

 # itp access-control member user add

-Add one or more user members to an iTwin.
+Add and/or invite one or more user members to an iTwin.
+When using interactive login, specified users are directly added to the iTwin if they are in the same organization and sent invitation emails otherwise.
+When using a service client, specified users are sent invitation emails.

 ## Options